Bali10050/FirefoxCSS/README.md

 2. Click on *„Accept the Risk and Continue”*
 3. Doubleclick on `toolkit.legacyUserProfileCustomizations.stylesheets` if it isn't already enabled

+### (Optional) Disable `browser.tabs.searchclipboardfor.middleclick`
+1. Go to `about:config`
+2. Click on *„Accept the Risk and Continue”*
+3. Doubleclick on `browser.tabs.searchclipboardfor.middleclick` if it isn't already disabled

 ### Copy the CSS in your profiles chrome folder
 1. Go to `about:profiles`
 2. Find your profile  --  ( *„This is the profile in use and it cannot be deleted.”* )